cogent3/c3-benchmarking/README.md

 ---

 ## Notes
-- Results are stored in the `results` directory.
+- Results are stored in the `results` directory, which is gitignored.
+- Datasets are stored in the `data` directory, which is gitignored.
 - For questions or issues, please open an issue on GitHub.